Real, Unbiased Damsel In Defense Review from an Ex-MLMer

 Here’s the deal:

-If you wanna become an Independent Damsel Pro, there are nine levels ranging from Recruit all the way up to Diamond Director.
+If you wanna become an Independent Damsel Pro, there are nine levels — Recruit, Protege, Junior Mentor, Mentor, Senior Mentor, Director, Crystal Director, Pearl Director, and finally Diamond Director.

 But let’s start off with the easy part: